-6.1.6 Each active employee may use his/her allocated amount for any benefits permitted by law and provided for in the FSA plan document.
-The FSA plan document will be amended to eliminate cash distributions.
+- 6.1.5 Each active employee may use their allocated amount for any benefits permitted by law and provided for in the FSA plan document.
+The FSA plan document will be amended to eliminate cash distributions. - 6.1.6 Each employee must enroll in an available PEMHCA health insurance plan or demonstrate that they have health insurance coverage equivalent to the PEMHCA plan in order to receive the amount identified as "no coverage."

-- 6.1.7 Each employee must enroll in an available PEMHCA health insurance plan or demonstrate that he/she has health insurance coverage equivalent to the PEMHCA plan in order to receive the amount identified as "no coverage." - 6.1.8 Effective January 1, 2018, Cash-in-Lieu of Medical Coverage amounts will be included in the calculation of regular rate for overtime purposes.
+6.1.7 Effective January 1, 2018, Cash-in-Lieu of Medical Coverage amounts will be included in the calculation of regular rate for overtime purposes.
 In the event that a court issues a final decision holding that Cash-in-Lieu of Medical Coverage payments do not need to be included in the regular rate, the City will cease including Cash-in-Lieu in the regular rate.